-This primarily focused on enhancing our own land for tree planting projects in keeping with the organisation's carbon neutral initiative as well as creating habitats to encourage the migration of bees as part of the 'B-lines' project and encouraging community growing for sustainable communities.
+We have also focused on enhancing our own land for tree planting projects as part of our carbon neutral initiative while creating habitats to encourage the migration of bees by planting native plants alongside other environmental initiatives identified as part of the 'B-lines' project.
+We have also actively encouraged community growing to create sustainable communities.